 All agreed, though, that while the mechanics of an earthquake were not understood, it definitely emanated from God.
 And while God had not punished New Englanders with a deadly quake, he was nonetheless expressing his displeasure.

-Writers attributed the quake to a laundry list of sins: adultery, sodomy, excessive consumption of alcohol, failing to keep the Sabbath, failing to support ones family, swearing and disrespect of ministers.
+Writers attributed the 1727 earthquake to a laundry list of sins: adultery, sodomy, excessive consumption of alcohol, failing to keep the Sabbath, failing to support one's family, swearing and disrespect of ministers.

 As Cotton Mather put it: “Let the natural causes of earthquake be what the wise men of enquiry please, they and their causes are still under the government of Him that is God of nature”